Educational Excellence Since 1912

 • Debate Team

 Often derived from a “values” or ethics framework, topics are studied before arguments are lined up on both sides of the issue at hand and practice rounds are run.
 Recent topics discussed have included areas under the umbrellas of societal needs (including issues of “greatest common good”), political freedom, and freedom of speech.

-In practice, speeches are delivered that receive both cross-examination (in a timed questioning period) and refutation.
+In practice, speeches are delivered which receive both cross-examination (in a timed questioning period) and refutation.
 Arguments are then revised to meet the opposition more directly and forcefully.

-Debate is an activity that has many ramifications in regard to gaining the skills needed to form structured, timely, relevant arguments in many areas of the humanities.
-Over the past 25 years, Hamden Hall Debate has also taken part in numerous regional high school tournaments sponsored by the Harvard and Princeton debate teams over weekends in the winter and spring.
+Over the past twenty-five years, Hamden Hall Debate has also taken part in numerous regional high school tournaments sponsored by the Harvard and Princeton debate teams over weekends in the winter and spring.

 • FACES Literary Magazine

-• Fiber Arts/DIY/Photo
+• Fiber Arts Club

-• French Club
+• Film Club

 • Gaming Club